🌍 All

 Request Validation

 Request validation ensures that the data sent to your API adheres to predefined rules.
 NestJS simplifies this process using decorators and class validator.
+A DTO, or Data Transfer Object, is used to define and validate the structure of incoming data.
 For instance, you can validate incoming POST data:

 import { Controller, Post, Body } from '@nestjs/common';